walmartlabs/thorax/README.md

       return this.template(this.name + '-empty');
     }

+### emptyContext *view.emptyContext()*

+Just like the `context` method, but called when `renderEmpty` is called.

 ### appendItem *view.appendItem(item [,index])*

 Append and item at a given index.
-If no index is passed the index of the model in the current collection will be used, if the first argument is not a model, 0 will be used.
-Item may be:
+If no index is passed the index of the model in the current collection will be used, if the first argument is not a model, 0 will be used. `item` may be:

 - a model which will be passed to `renderItem`
 - an arbitrary html string which should contain exactly one outer element